A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Related Work

 Some prior work on CPM has focused on problems of relevance to geometry processing.
 For example, \citet{Macdonald2011} computed eigenvalues and eigenfunctions of the Laplace-Beltrami operator via CPM, and the resulting eigenvalues of surfaces were used by \citet{Arteaga2015} to compute the `Shape-DNA' \cite{Reuter2006} for clustering similar surfaces into groups.
 Segmentation of data on surfaces was demonstrated by \citet{Tian2009} who adapted the Chan-Vese algorithm common in image processing.
 Different approaches to compute normals and curvatures were discussed in the appendix of the original CPM paper \cite{Ruuth2008}.

-CPM has mostly been used on static surfaces with a uniform grid in the embedding space as the computational domain.
+CPM has mostly been used on static manifolds with a uniform grid in the embedding space as the computational domain.
 However, \citet{Petras2016} combined CPM with a grid-based particle method to solve PDEs on moving surfaces.
 A mesh-free CPM approach was investigated in \cite{piret2012orthogonal, cheung2015localized, Petras2018, Petras2019, Petras2022} using radial-basis functions.

-The CutFEM family of methods \cite{burman2015cutfem} represent another embedding approach but, instead of finite differences, they use a finite element formulation on a non-conforming simplicial embedding mesh.
-It has been used to solve various surface PDEs (e.g., Laplace-Beltrami \cite{burman2015stabilized}, convection \cite{burman2019stabilized}.)
+The CutFEM family of methods \cite{burman2015cutfem} represent another embedding approach.
+They use finite elements (rather than finite differences) on a non-conforming simplicial embedding mesh.
+They have been used to solve various manifold PDEs (e.g., Laplace-Beltrami \cite{burman2015stabilized}, convection \cite{burman2019stabilized}).